evanyeung/terminal-slack/readme.md

 ### Updated:
 ```
 1. Run the few teams
-2. Show notification when someone send you a message
+2. Show notification when someone remove a message
 3. Remove message from active channel
 ```